gshipley/enterprise_training/EnterpriseManual.md

 	# mongo

 You should see a confirmation message that you are using MongoDB shell version: x.x.x and that you are connecting to the test database.
-To verify even further, let’s list all of the available databases that we currently have.
+To verify even further, let's list all of the available databases that we currently have.

 	> show dbs